-Food insecurity is defined as a lack of consistent access to enough food for every person in a household to live an active and healthy life.
+Food insecurity is defined as a lack of consistent access to enough food for every person in a household to live an active and healthy life18.
 Food Insecurity was selected as a focus area in the Tarrant/ Parker Region and was a top concern in the KIIs and focus groups.
 Many communities face barriers to accessing food due to living in food deserts, rising cost of food, poverty, unemployment, or low income.
-In some of the 2021-2022 focus groups, participants indicated that because of the COVID-19 pandemic, accessing food was even more challenging for older adults/seniors, lowincome families, people experiencing homelessness and Hispanic/ Latino populations.
+In some of the 2021-2022 focus groups, participants indicated that because of the COVID-19 pandemic, accessing food was even more challenging for older adults/seniors, low-income families, people experiencing homelessness and Hispanic/Latino populations.

 Conduent's Food Insecurity Index (FII) estimates areas of low food accessibility correlated with social and economic hardship.
-ZIP codes have index values ranging from zero to 100, where higher values are estimated to have the highest socioeconomic need and are correlated with poor health outcomes including preventable hospitalizations and premature death, as illustrated by the map in Figure 26.
+ZIP codes have index values ranging from zero to 100, where higher values are estimated to have the highest socioeconomic need and are correlated with poor health outcomes including preventable hospitalizations and premature death.
+In this index, ZIP codes are ranked based on their index value to identify the relative levels of need, as illustrated by the map in Figure 26.
 As shown in Table 16, most of the prioritized ZIP codes in this region are identified as having the highest economic and social burden for the area.
 This affects Tarrant County more than Parker County.